 A new organism or factor (rise in temperature for example) can distort the natural balance of the interaction and potentially harm or destroy the ecosystem.
 That is why, the introduction of an external factor or living organism can be disastrous to that ecosystem.

 Ecosystems are the foundations of the biosphere and they determine the health of the entire earth system.
 Unfortunately, ecosystems have been disrupted, and even destroyed, by human activities including logging, mining and agricultural expansion.
 Natural disasters such as fires, floods, storms and volcanic eruptions have also contributed to the disturbance of many ecosystems.
 Hence it is extremely important to conserve and protect them.

 More than 20 years ago, flying over the Amazon rainforest, Californian developer Ivan Gayler witnessed a web of logging roads and fires burning lush forests.
 The sight brought him to tears and moved him to action.
 He founded Nature and Culture International, an organization whose mission is to protect the world’s richest ecosystems with the local people who depend on these forests.
-Today, Nature and Culture runs various projects to protect Latin American’s great biodiversity by involving local communities and fostering their ancestral culture.
+Today, Nature and Culture runs various projects to protect Latin American’s great biodiversity by involving local communities and fostering their ancestral practices in sustainability.